Creative English teaching and activities with kids)

 • To build a good relationship between volunteers and local people

 WORK AND ACTIVITIES

 Volunteers will be arranging creative activities with students.
 They will be supervised by the teachers.
 Depending on the volunteers’ skills, they will be proposed to organize activities with each class from Grade 1 to Grade 9 twice a week (1-hour session).
 The idea is that 1 session is more about the English language while the other one is free to decide.
 Outside the school, a few villagers are willing to invite volunteers to learn about the local fisherman lifestyle on Songkhla Lake and organize other common activities.

 - Volunteers who apply for this project should be over 20 years of age and/or have a Bachelor’s Degree.
 This is specifically required by the school.

 - Volunteers should be ready to stay in a remote area, to adapt to the local conditions with basic facilities and with very few people able to speak in English.

-- Volunteers should be able to handle with spontaneous working environment and constant changes in the plans.
-The mentality and way of thinking is very different from the western world.
+- Volunteers should be able to handle the spontaneous working environment and constant changes in the plans.
+The mentality and way of thinking are very different from the western world.
 There will have often activities with the children.

 - To have creativity in providing learning activities for kids and join in activities related to school’s matters